wjcapehart/AES_CEE_Python/01 Getting Python and Miniconda Started.md

 python3 -m pip install nbopen
 ```

-Then follow the instructions on how to click-to-open a jupyter notebook from the file manager in your specific OS (Windows or Mac).
+Then follow the instructions here [here](https://github.com/takluyver/nbopen) on how to click-to-open a jupyter notebook from the file manager in your specific OS (Windows or Mac).
 ### 4.2 More specialized libraries (not needed for CEE 284 students)
 If you are working in any of the weather & climate groups you will also want to install the following.